Skip to main content

 The National Electrical Code (NEC) does not specify a particular square footage per amp circuit.
 Instead, it provides guidelines on circuit loads and advises on the distribution based on the area being serviced and the intended use.

-Other Important Information About Amp Circuits a Homeowner Should Know
+Important Information About Amp Circuits a Homeowner Should Know

 Homeowners should be aware of the types of circuits present, their locations, and what they control.
 Knowledge of the breaker panel and how to safely reset circuits is essential.
 Regular inspections and understanding the signs of electrical issues are vital for maintaining a safe environment.
 Now that you know about amp circuits, it is also important to know how to conserve energy.
 You also want to know how to reduce electrical costs.